Skip to main content

 ├── tools/ # Directory for tools to be imported by default.

-├── AgentName.py # The main agent class file
+├── agent_name.py # The agent definition module

 ├── __init__.py # Initializes the agent folder as a Python package